-“Henshin” is a Japanese word that can be translated as “transformation” or “metamorphosis”.
-The word is often used in anime, tokusatsu and manga, especially in superhero or science fiction series, to describe the act of changing shape or appearance.
+“Henshin” is a Japanese word that can be translated as “transformation” or “metamorphosis.”
+The word is often used in animes, tokusatsu, and mangas, especially in superhero or science fiction series, to describe the act of changing form or appearance.

-In many Japanese series, the hero or main character can transform into a more powerful form or change his appearance to fight his enemies.
+In many Japanese series, the hero or main character can transform into a more powerful form or alter their appearance to fight their enemies.

-Henshin is usually done with the help of a magical object, a technological device, or simply through the character's will, where the transformation is accompanied by word narration and a backing track.
+Henshin is usually performed with the help of a magical object, a technological device, or simply through the character’s will, where the transformation is accompanied by narration of words and a background track.

-This idea of transformation is a common theme in many anime and manga, and the word "henshin" is often used to describe it.
-The transformation can be physical or also just in skills, clothes and equipment.
+This idea of transformation is a common theme in many animes and mangas, and the word “henshin” is often used to describe it.
+The transformation can be physical or just in abilities, clothing, and equipment.

-We also recommend reading: Japanese Heroes Guide - Where to Watch Tokusatsu Online?
+We also recommend reading: Guide to Japanese Heroes – Where to Watch Tokusatsu Online?

-The idea of transformation/henshin is common to many aspects of Japanese culture, including mythology, literature and art.
+The idea of transformation/henshin is common in many aspects of Japanese culture, including mythology, literature, and art.
 In many Japanese tales and legends, characters transform into animals, monsters, or supernatural beings to face challenges or solve problems.

 The transformation/henshin genre (in Japanese, “henshin hero”) has its roots in the tokusatsu genre popular in the 1950s, which refers to audiovisual productions with real actors and special effects.

-In the 1970s, the tokusatsu genre began to evolve into the superhero subgenre with special powers, which included using transformations to become stronger and fight evil.
+In the 70s, the tokusatsu genre began to evolve into the superhero subgenre with special powers, which included the use of transformations to become stronger and fight evil.

-Characters usually possessed a special item or device that allowed them to transform, such as a bracelet, belt, or armlet.
+Characters usually possessed a special item or device that allowed them to transform, such as a bracelet, a belt, or a gauntlet.

-The transformation/henshin genre has also become popular in manga and anime.
-The series "Sailor Moon" (1992) featured girls who transformed into heroines to fight evil, while "Dragon Ball" (1986) featured characters who transformed into more powerful beings to fight enemies.
+The transformation/henshin genre also became popular in mangas and animes.
+The series “Sailor Moon” (1992) featured girls who transformed into heroines to fight evil, while “Dragon Ball” (1986) featured characters who transformed into more powerful beings to combat enemies.

-The idea of transformation/henshin is not only a way to add emotion and drama to stories, but it can also represent a personal journey of self-discovery and growth for the main characters.
+The idea of transformation/henshin is not only a way to add excitement and drama to stories, but it can also represent a personal journey of self-discovery and growth for the main characters.

 This can be an inspiring message for viewers, encouraging them to face their own fears and insecurities to reach their true potential.

-The transformation can represent a turning point in the story, when the character assumes a new level of power and skill, thus causing anxiety and excitement in viewers.
+The transformation can represent a turning point in the story, when the character assumes a new level of power and ability, thus causing anxiety and excitement for the viewers.

-Many anime that do not have the Henshin genre as a focus, still have scenes that are quite successful because of a transformation.
-A great example is in Gon's transformation into the bow of the chimera ants.
+Many animes that do not focus on the Henshin genre still have scenes that are very popular because of a transformation.
+A great example is Gon’s transformation in the Chimera Ant arc.

-Here is a list of the biggest transformations/henshin in anime:
+Here is a list of the greatest transformations/henshin in animes:

 1. Goku – Super Saiyan (Dragon Ball)